Canandaigua - Raymond J. Simon

 Arrangements are under the direction of the Letro-McIntosh-Spink Funeral Home, Inc., 646 East State Street, Olean.
 Online condolences may be made at www.LetroMcIntoshSpinkFuneralHome.com

-To plant a tree in memory of Raymond Simon, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Raymond Simon, please visit Tribute Store